 We do not conduct business with organisations that do not provide acceptable working conditions.
-If you suspect that human rights are not being upheld, you should report this immediately to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+If you suspect that human rights are not being upheld, you should report this immediately to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.